Teach for Us!

 Now let’s look at teaching at a music school.
 The downside is you don’t get paid as much per student.
 Teaching rates that in-home teachers and music schools charge are usually pretty similar.
-So the pay per student to the teacher is lower because of rent, yellow pages, receptionists and other expenses.
+So the pay per student to the teacher is lower because of rent, ads, receptionists and other expenses.
 The upside can be having a consistently full schedule of students each day.
 Being paid a little less per student but having 10 or 11 students in a day will mean you earn more overall.

 Another upside to teaching at our music school is that you do not have any collections hassles.
 You only have to focus on the teaching.
 Also our music school provides a professional educational environment that is stimulating to the students.
 It is also free from distractions found in a home such as ringing phones or doorbells, tvs and noisy family members.
 Those are the general differences between teaching on your own and teaching in a music school or store.

 HERE ARE REASONS WHY MUSIC TEACHERS CHOOSE TO TEACH AT OUR SCHOOL OVER ALL OTHER CHOICES: